This article contains everything you need to know about stainless steel 304 and 304L as well as their use.

 Iron

-All stainless steels have an iron (Fe) content of at least 50%.
-In austenitic stainless steels, the percentage varies in accordance with the ductility and workability of the metal.
-As with all forms of steel, stainless steel is an iron based alloy that is adjusted and reconfigured by the addition of various alloys.
+All stainless steels contain a minimum of 50% iron (Fe).
+In austenitic stainless steels, this percentage can vary, impacting the metal’s ductility and workability.
+Like all steel types, stainless steel is an iron-based alloy that is modified and enhanced through the addition of various alloys.

 Carbon